Phil Laak

-Philip Courtney Laak (born September 8, 1972) is an Irish-American professional poker player and a poker commentator, now residing in Los Angeles, California.
+Philip Courtney Laak (born September 8, 1972) is an Irish-American professional poker player and poker commentator residing in Los Angeles, California.
 Laak holds a World Poker Tour (WPT) title, a World Series of Poker (WSOP) bracelet, and has appeared on numerous nationally aired television shows.

 Early life

-Laak was born in Dublin, Ireland, raised on the East Coast of the United States, and now lives in Los Angeles and Las Vegas.
-His family moved to Wellesley, Massachusetts, when he was four years old.
+Laak was born in Dublin, Ireland and his family moved to Wellesley, Massachusetts, when he was four years old.
+He was raised on the East Coast of the United States, and he lives in Los Angeles and Las Vegas.

-He graduated from the University of Massachusetts Amherst with a degree in mechanical engineering and worked in varying jobs prior to getting into open poker games in California.
+Laak graduated from the University of Massachusetts Amherst with a degree in mechanical engineering and worked in varying jobs prior to getting into open poker games in California.
 He is a former roommate of fellow professional poker player Antonio Esfandiari.
 Prior to moving to the west, Laak lived for several years in New York City where he honed his skills as a backgammon player before turning his focus to poker.